Scientific Advisory Board

 LQTS Advisor

-Dr. Marco Perez is an Associate Professor of Medicine at the Stanford University Medical school, the Director of the Stanford Inherited Arrhythmia Clinic, the director of the Stanford Electrocardiography Laboratory and a Faculty Associate Director of the Stanford Center for Cardiovascular Diseases.
+Dr. Marco Perez is an Associate Professor of Medicine at Stanford University School of Medicine, where he serves as Director of the Stanford Inherited Arrhythmia Clinic, Director of the Stanford Electrocardiography Laboratory, and Faculty Associate Director of the Stanford Center for Cardiovascular Diseases.

-Dr. Perez completed his undergraduate and medical degrees at Harvard University, then an internal medicine residency at Massachusetts General Hospital.
-He then moved to Stanford University where he completed his cardiology and electrophysiology fellowships.
-He then founded the inherited arrhythmia clinic at Stanford in 2010 and has been managing families with inherited arrhythmic conditions since then.
-He has studied the epidemiology and genetics of inherited conditions including LQT syndrome, catecholaminergic polymorphic ventricular tachycardia and hypertrophic cardiomyopathy and more recently, early onset atrial fibrillation.
-He has also used bioinformatic tools to uncover genomic therapeutic targets for the treatment of heart failure.
+Dr. Perez earned his undergraduate and medical degrees from Harvard University before completing his internal medicine residency at Massachusetts General Hospital.
+He then moved to Stanford University, where he completed fellowships in Cardiology and Electrophysiology.
+In 2010, he founded the Stanford Inherited Arrhythmia Clinic and has since been managing families with inherited arrhythmic conditions.
+His research focuses on the epidemiology and genetics of inherited arrhythmias, including Long QT Syndrome (LQTS), catecholaminergic polymorphic ventricular tachycardia (CPVT), and hypertrophic cardiomyopathy, as well as early-onset atrial fibrillation.
+He has also used bioinformatics to identify genomic therapeutic targets for heart failure.

-He has been PI for several research studies including the NIH/NHLBI-funded WHISH STAR to study the effects of exercise on cardiac arrhythmias in the elderly and was co-PI of the Apple Heart Study which tested novel wearable algorithms to detect atrial fibrillation.
-He is now PI of the Clinical Coordinating Center for the REACT-AF trial which is designed to use wearable devices to direct use of anticoagulant therapies in patients with atrial fibrillation.
-His laboratory also studies the use of Machine Learning tools to characterize the risks of cardiovascular disease.
+Dr. Perez has led multiple high-impact research studies, including the NIH/NHLBI-funded WHISH STAR study, which examined the effects of exercise on cardiac arrhythmias in the elderly.
+He was co-PI of the groundbreaking Apple Heart Study, which tested wearable algorithms to detect atrial fibrillation.
+Currently, he serves as PI of the Clinical Coordinating Center for the REACT-AF trial, which explores the use of wearable devices to guide anticoagulant therapy in patients with atrial fibrillation.
+His laboratory also applies machine learning tools to assess cardiovascular disease risk.

-Dr. Perez receives funding from the NIH/NHLBI, Apple Inc., Janssen and the Colson Foundation.
+Dr. Perez’s work is supported by funding from the NIH/NHLBI, Apple Inc., Janssen, and the Colson Foundation.

 Arthur A.M.
 Wilde, MD, PhD